Arch Linux

 Arch Linux (/ɑːrtʃ/) (Note: Sometimes referred to as just Arch) is an open source, rolling release Linux distribution.
 Arch Linux is kept up-to-date by regularly updating the individual pieces of software that it comprises.
-Arch Linux is intentionally minimal, and is meant to be configured by the user during installation so they may add only what they require.
+It provides monthly "snapshots" which are used as installation media.
+Arch Linux is intentionally minimal, and is meant to be configured by the user during installation to add only what is needed.

-Arch Linux provides monthly "snapshots" which are used as installation media.

 Pacman, a package manager written specifically for Arch Linux, is used to install, remove and update software packages.
-Also, the Arch User Repository (AUR), which is the community-driven software repository for Arch Linux provides packages not included in the official repositories and alternative versions of packages; AUR packages can be downloaded and built manually, or installed through an AUR 'helper'.
+The Arch User Repository (AUR) serves as a community-driven software repository for Arch Linux and provides packages not included in the official repositories and alternative versions of packages.
+AUR packages can be downloaded and built manually, or installed through an AUR 'helper'. such as Yet Another Yogurt (yay).

 Arch Linux has comprehensive documentation in the form of a community-run wiki known as the ArchWiki.

 History

 Inspired by CRUX, another minimalist distribution, Judd Vinet began the Arch Linux project in March 2002.
 The name was chosen because Vinet liked the word's meaning of "the principal," as in "arch-enemy".

 Originally only for IA-32 (32-bit x86) CPUs, the first x86-64 installation standard ISO image was released in April 2006.

 Vinet led Arch Linux until 1 October 2007, when he stepped down due to lack of time, transferring control of the project to Aaron Griffin.